-If you are contracted in Germany as an employee to a company and make under 57,000 euro a month you ar required to take the government (public) healthcare, or Gesetzliche Krankenversicherun (GKV).
+If you are contracted in Germany as an employee to a company and make under 61,000 euro annually you ar required to take the government (public) healthcare, or Gesetzliche Krankenversicherun (GKV).
 The public healthcare is run by a little over 100 Krankenkassen, these all take a basic rate of 14.6% of your gross monthly salary.
 Although, if you are an employed worker earning under 850 euros a month then you are exempt from this taxation.

 This public insurance covers you for primary care with doctors registered to your plan, both in and out-patient hospital care and even basic dental care.
 In addition, dependents living at your same address ( and registered) will receive coverage at no additional cost.
 GKV however will not cover private doctors, private hospital stays nor vision (for adults) or alternative treatments.